-Yes, racers may store their ski equipment at the Sparta High School in a team dedicated locker room.
+TO BE DETERMINED!
+Yes, racers may store their ski equipment at the Sparta High School in a team-dedicated locker room.
 Ski equipment must be dropped off before homeroom class, as the storage room will be locked after homeroom and remain locked during school hours.
-Skiers will be able to access the locker room when school ends, before we depart for the mountain.
+Skiers will be able to access the locker room when school ends before we depart for the mountain.
 Racers are encouraged to bring a lock to secure their locker at the high school.

 While students may leave their equipment in the locker room over the weekend, we prefer you take home your ski equipment and practice on the slopes as often as you can.
 The Sparta High School locker room will NOT be accessible on weekends and holidays!

-The Sparta Ski Team will be transporting their skis and equipment to and from the mountain on a daily basis and storing their equipment in the ski team locker room at the Sparta High School.
+The Sparta Ski Team will be transporting their skis and equipment to and from the mountain and may store their equipment in the ski team locker room at the Sparta High School.

 State Championships: Each season, every ski team competes in six scheduled conference races, three giant slalom and three slalom.
 These six races determine which teams will move on to compete at the NJ State Championships at the end of the season.
 To qualify for States, a team must be above .500 mark at the end of the season.
 To qualify as a team, a team must have a minimum of 3 racers.

 Scoring: Each team receives 1 point for each team it beats and 1 point for each team it loses to in a race.
 The first and second Giant Slalom and Slalom races are competed only against teams in the opposing conference.
 Points are not awarded against the teams within the same conference as Sparta.
 Only at the third race of each discipline will points be awarded against all teams competing including those within the same conference as Sparta.
 The third race is based on chronological order and will be the last race for each discipline.